 8 Prepare a letter with a clear, attention-grabbing message selling the benefits of your offer; prepare any enclosures (eg brochures).

-9 Design the mailshot to be attractive; personalise the envelope and letter as far as possible, and avoid the appearance of 'junk mail'.
+9 Design the mailshot to be attractive; personalise the letter and envelope where possible; avoid the appearance of junk mail or spam.

-10 Encourage responses: make responding easy (eg with a pre-printed reply card) and consider offering an incentive to reply promptly.
+10 Encourage responses with a clear call to action: make responding easy and consider offering an incentive to reply promptly.

 11 Use test mailings to establish likely response rates, and to compare the effectiveness of different mailshots or mailing lists.

-be clear what your objectives are and who you are targeting
+specify your objectives and who you are targeting

 use an up-to-date and accurate mailing list